-I'm an executive coordinator, so I work with senior leaders across Deloitte.
-I have the opportunity to take on diverse tasks that help support the team and help me get to know all the unique aspects of each area of the organization.
+I'm an executive co-ordinator, so I work with senior leaders across Deloitte.
+I have the opportunity to take on diverse tasks that help support the team and help me get to know all the unique aspects of each area of the organisation.
 Every day is different, which is helping me discover my strengths and expand my experience.

 How has OneTen set you up for success?

 OneTen creates opportunities to get into an organisation by putting skills first instead of degrees.
 It has created such a strong community that helps people without four-year degrees find jobs and sustain healthy families.
 With them, I found so much valuable, ongoing support that’s really helped guide me through every step of this journey.
 Before this role, I was focused on my family, so initially, I was nervous about applying.
 But when OneTen worked with Deloitte hiring managers to explain the role, the day-to-day experience and the opportunity to move up in the organisation, it seemed like a dream job.
 OneTen also offers scholarships and certifications [in collaboration with their member organisations].
 I’m taking one of their certifications, which they offered a scholarship for, while trying to gain as much knowledge as I can while in my current position.

 Why is it so important for companies to consider hiring people who don't have four-year degrees?

 We all have skills that we've learnt from other jobs, which are valuable and needed.
 It's hard when you feel overlooked because you don't have a degree, but a skills-based approach can create more opportunities.
 People have the real-world experience that companies need without a degree and we can teach tangible skills that people with degrees might not have.
 Sometimes people just need an extra push or a job to secure them while they're going to college.